 Prevention: The good news is that protecting against injection is “simply” a matter of filtering your input properly and thinking about whether an input can be trusted.
 But the bad news is that all input needs to be properly filtered, unless it can unquestionably be trusted (but the saying “never say never” does come to mind here).

 In a system with 1,000 inputs, for example, successfully filtering 999 of them is not sufficient, as this still leaves one field that can serve as the Achilles heal to bring down your system.
 And you might think that putting an SQL query result into another query is a good idea, as the database is trusted, but if the perimeter is not, the input comes indirectly from guys with malintent.
 This is called Second Order SQL Injection in case you’re interested.

 Since filtering is pretty hard to do right (like crypto), what I usually advise is to rely on your framework’s filtering functions: they are proven to work and are thoroughly scrutinized.
-If you do not use frameworks, you really need to think hard about whether not using them really makes sense in your environment.
+If you do not use frameworks, you really need to think hard about whether not using them really makes sense in your server security context.
 99% of the time it does not.

 This is a collection of multiple problems that might occur during broken authentication, but they don’t all stem from the same root cause.

 Assuming that anyone still wants to roll their own authentication code in 2014 (what are you thinking??), I advise against it.
 It is extremely hard to get right, and there are a myriad of possible pitfalls, just to mention a few:

 - The URL might contain the session id and leak it in the referer header to someone else.